Vlad1343/CropWise-UK/README.md

 ![System Architecture](photos/photo5.png)

-- **Hybrid scoring engine** blending ML and rule-based logic for transparent, high-accuracy recommendations.
+- Data sourced from **Open-Meteo API** for accurate and up-to-date environmental insights.
 - **Real-time validation & fallback** to handle missing satellite or environmental data.
-- **Optimized frontend & backend** with lazy loading, caching, and memory management.
 - **Interactive, map-driven analytics** with tooltips and dynamic charting.
-- **Accessibility compliance (WCAG 2.1)** and PWA readiness.

 ---